hyperjumptech/monika/docs/src/pages/guides/examples.md

 }
 ```

 By default if you didn't define the method, it will be set as GET.
-Please note that with this configuration, you will not get any notifications when github.com is down since the notifications configuration is not defined.
+Please note that with this configuration, you will not get any notifications when github.com is down since the notification configuration is not defined.

 ## Enabling Notification